0xbadfca11/makevhdx/README.md

 - Block size of VHDX will be 2 MB.
 - ~~VHD must not be sparse attributes.~~
   VHD parser of Windows 10 v1703 allow VHD that is sparse file on ReFS v2.
-- VHD must not have integrity stream.
+- ~~VHD must not have integrity stream.~~
+  VHD parser of Windows 10 and Windows Server 2016 allow VHD that have integrity stream.

 ### License
 MIT License